 Crews are installing a Diverging Diamond Interchange (DDI) at I-475 and SR 25 in Perrysburg, providing pedestrian access across interchange, and providing highway lighting in the corridor.
 E.S.
 Wagner Co., of Oregon, Ohio, was selected as the prime contractor for this $8 million project.

-In mid-June, SR 25 over I-475 will be reduced to one lane in each direction.
+Through September, SR 25, between Eckel Junction Road and Jefferson Street, will be reduced to one lane in each direction.

-A left turn lane for northbound SR 25 to northbound I-475 will be maintained, but left turns from southbound SR 25 to southbound I-475 will not be permitted.
+Effective Thursday, June 22 at 9pm, the left turns from southbound SR 25 to southbound I-475 will not be permitted.
 Traffic will be detoured to Jefferson Street to make a U-turn.
+But a left turn lane for northbound SR 25 to northbound I-475 will be maintained.